-Staff need to know they can't make a workers compensation claim until they've been through the process outlined above.
-The onus is on WHS staff to make sure the process outlined is followed.
+Organisations need to make sure new staff members are properly inducted before they commence work.
+This means taking them through steps 1-6 on the checklist above.
+The onus is on WHS staff to make sure the process outlined is followed, no ifs, no ands, no buts.
 The cost to workers compensation arrangements of not doing anything could be catastrophic.